 Other projects focus on complex traits in pigs (maternal behaviour, leg health) and have been financed by Formas Welfare grants.
 Parts of the research on leg health in sows is also funded by the Carl-Tryggers Stiftelsen.

-I am supervising students on projects related to diversity in Creole cattle in Bolivia, parasite resistance in goats and diversity of Swedish sheep populations.
+I am supervising students on projects related to diversity in Creole cattle in Bolivia and parasite resistance in goats.

 I have studied Agricultural Sciences at the Rheinische Friedrich-Wilhelms-University Bonn (Germany).
 I then continued my research on the genetic background of the inherited inverted teat defect in pigs at the Institute of Animal Sciences.
 After one year of postdoctoral studies at the same Institute, I joined the ReproGen-Bioscience group at the University of Sydney, where I stayed until 2012.
 I started my current position at SLU in March 2012.
 Since 2016 I am docent in quantiative genetics.